-All deviations considered by the City Manager are processed in terms of the SCM regulation and the SCM policy.
-This process entails being assessed by the SCM Bid Adjudication Committee in terms of the stipulated criteria for emergency procurements, availability from only one provider, art historic objects, circumstances where it is impractical or impossible to follow the official procedure, or correction of minor technical breaches.
+All deviations considered by the City Manager are processed in terms of the SCM Regulation and the SCM Policy.
+This process entails being assessed by the SCM Bid Adjudication Committee in terms of the stipulated criteria of procurements of an emergency nature, availability from only one provider, art historic objects, circumstances where it is impractical or impossible to follow the official procedure or correction of minor breaches of a technical nature.